 But the continent’s total £37 billion outlay last year still lags behind new capacity needed to meet revised decarbonising goals implicit in the Paris climate accords, the lobbyists point out.

 Offshore projects topped the analysts’ table.
-At 1.2GW, Dogger Bank in the North Sea is set to be the world’s biggest farm, with its three phases developed by the Forewinds consortium of SSE Renewables, Equinor and Eni.
+Totalling 3.6GW, Dogger Bank in the North Sea is set to be the world’s biggest farm, with its three phases being developed by the Forewinds consortium of SSE Renewables, Equinor and Eni.
 Together with Hollandse Kuist Zuid, the venture helped push major maritime projects to a combined £22.5bn outlay in 2020.

 New onshore ventures received a further £14.7bn last year across the continent.
 In England they effectively ceased in 2016, but proceed in the UK’s devolved jusrisdictions.

-Red tape in international and cross-border planning procedures are snagging essential acceleration of power harvested from wind, according to WindEurope CEO Giles Dickson.
+Red tape in cross-border and national planning is snagging essential acceleration of power harvested from wind, according to WindEurope CEO Giles Dickson.

 “The technology is available.
 So is the money”, he said.
 “But the right policies are missing, notably on the permitting of new farms where rules and procedures are too complex”.